Nanny of the Maroons: The First Maroon War

 By 1720, Nanny and Quao, sometimes called her brother, settled and controlled an area in the Blue Mountains.
 It was later given the name Nanny Town, and it had a strategic location overlooking Stony River via a 900-foot (270 m) ridge, making a surprise attack by the British very difficult.

 Nanny became a folk hero among the Maroons and the slaves.
 While the British captured Nanny Town on more than one occasion, they were unable to hold on to it, in the wake of numerous guerrilla attacks from the Maroons.
 The Maroons waged a successful war against the British colonial forces over the course of a decade.

 When Nanny Town was abandoned, the Windward Maroons under the command of Nanny moved to New Nanny Town.
 Between 1728 and 1734, during the First Maroon War, Nanny Town and other Maroon settlements were frequently attacked by British colonial forces.
 They wanted to stop the raids and believed that the Maroons prevented settlement of the interior.
 According to some accounts, in 1733 many Maroons of Nanny Town travelled across the island to unite with the Leeward Maroons.
-In 1734, a Captain Stoddart attacked the remnants of Nanny Town, "situated on one of the highest mountains in the island", via "the only path" available: "He found it steep, rocky, and difficult, and not wide enough to admit the passage of two persons abreast."
+In 1734, a Captain Stoddart attacked the remnants of Nanny Town, "situated on one of the highest mountains in the island", via "the only path" available: "He found it steep, rocky, and difficult, and not wide enough to admit the passage of two persons abreast".

 In addition to the use of the ravine, resembling what Jamaicans call a "cockpit", the Maroons also used decoys to trick the British into ambushes.
 A few Maroons would run out into view of the British and then run in the direction of fellow Maroons who were hidden and would attack.
 After falling into these ambushes several times, the British retaliated.
 According to planter Bryan Edwards, who wrote his narrative half a century later, Captain Stoddart "found the huts in which the negroes were asleep", and "fired upon them so briskly, that many were slain in their habitations".
-However, recent evidence shows that the number of Windward Maroons killed by Stoddart in his attack on Nanny Town was in single digits.
+However, recent evidence shows that the number of Windward Maroons killed by Stoddart in his attack on Nanny Town was fewer than ten.